Shelf life testing

 Storage and Packaging Evaluation: Eurofins assesses how different storage conditions and packaging affect product quality and shelf life, helping manufacturers optimize their packaging solutions.

-Regulatory Guidance: Eurofins provides guidance to food manufacturers to ensure compliance with relevant food safety regulations and labelling requirements related to shelf life and spoilage.
+Regulatory Guidance: Eurofins provides guidance to food manufacturers to ensure compliance with relevant food safety regulations and labeling requirements related to shelf life and spoilage.

 Product Formulation: The company assists in optimizing food product formulations to extend shelf life and minimize susceptibility to spoilage.